wontothree/wontothree.github.io/_posts/robotics/optimalcontrol/2024-08-07-introduction-to-mpc.md

 with initial condition $x(k \vert k) = x(k)$

-### Optimization
+## Optimization

 The predictive control feedback law is computed by minimizing a predicted performance cost, which is defined in terms of the predicted sequences $\mathbf{u}, \mathbf{x}$.

-This course is mainly concerned with the case of quadratic cost, for which the predicted cost has the deneral form:
+This course is mainly concerned with the case of quadratic cost, for which the predicted cost has the general form:

 $$
 J(k) = \sum^N_{i = 0} \left[ x^T(k + i \vert k)Qx(k + i \vert k) + u^T(k + i \vert k)R u(k + i \vert k) \right]